maragelis/ParadoxRs232toMqtt/README.md

 See wiki for more info on Groups and sub groups

-After flashing the wemos connect to its wifi, (PARADOXController_AP), go to page 192.168.4.1 give it your wifi credentials and MQtt server address.
+After flashing the wemos connect to its wifi, (paradoxdCTL), go to page 192.168.4.1 give it your wifi credentials and MQtt server address.
 Thats it

 Mqtt topics

-paradoxdev/out           <- all alarm event messages
+paradoxdCTL/out           <- all alarm event messages

-paradoxdev/status       <- program messages
+paradoxdCTL/status       <- program messages

-paradoxdev/in           <- in topic
+paradoxdCTL/in           <- in topic

-paradoxdev/status/Arm   <- Arm status message
+paradoxdCTL/status/Arm   <- Arm status message

-paradoxdev/status/Zone  <- Zone status messages
+paradoxdCTL/status/Zone  <- Zone status messages